smarianw/web102_prework/README.md

-# WEB102 Prework - Sea Monster Crowdfunding – Kraken Dashboard
+# WEB102 Prework - Sea Monster Crowdfunding – Whale Dashboard

 Submitted by: Suvi Nwoko

-Sea Monster Crowdfunding – Kraken Dashboard is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+Sea Monster Crowdfunding – Whale Dashboard is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: 7 hours spent in total